Bringing Course Content into the 21st Century

 The Inclusive Access program is a new textbook model in collaboration with Faculty, the UCLA Store and top publishers.
 All students in a class buy into the content, lowering the cost for everyone.
 All students in that class also get digital access to the content on the first day, and won’t be billed for it until after the Opt-Out deadline.
 The digital content can also include Interactive Learning Platforms.What is an Interactive or Adaptive Learning Platform?

 Interactive Learning Platforms, or ILPs, are much more than just e-books.
-They are interactive software platforms developed to provide an enhanced learning experience beyond reading the text.
-They may include multi-media video and audio presentations and animation, and adaptive quizzes and homework sets which link directly to the related section of text when incorrect answers are given.
-They also allow for various levels of customization by the instructor, peer-to-peer sharing of notes, and the creation of digital flashcards you can use with smartphone apps.How much does Inclusive Access cost?
+They are interactive software platforms, or courseware, developed to provide an enhanced learning experience beyond reading the text.
+They may include multi-media video and audio presentations, animation, adaptive quizzes, and homework sets which link directly to the related section of text when incorrect answers are given.
+They also allow for various levels of customization by the instructor, peer-to-peer sharing of notes, and the creation of digital flashcards that can be used with smartphone apps.How much does Inclusive Access cost?

 If your instructor is using Inclusive Access, you are already enrolled.
 You will be notified via email prior to the start of class with access instructions using your email address on file with the Registrar's office (check your spam folders).How do I pay for my access?

 The access is free during the Opt-Out period for the course.
-After that deadline, all enrolled students who have not opted out of the program or dropped the course will have the discounted price billed to their Bruin Bill (BAR) account.
-No waiting in line with a heavy, expensive book!What does it mean to opt-out?
+After that deadline, all enrolled students who have not opted out of the program or dropped the course will have the discounted price billed to their Bruin Bill account.
+No waiting in line with heavy, expensive books!What does it mean to opt-out?